hodossy/orion/README.md

 ### Heating

-I have underfloor heating mats, for which a simple smart switch could do the trick, but I have chosen the Shelly Plus 2 PM since it has GPIO0 pin conveniently accessible for a DS18B20 temperature sensor (along with VCC and GND).
+I have underfloor heating mats, for which a simple smart switch could do the trick, but I have chosen the Shelly Plus 2 PM since it has GPIO0 pin conveniently accessible for a DS18B20 temperature sensor (along with VCC and GND to power the OneWire protocol).

 ### Cover automation